 There is no requirement for parents to follow the national curriculum or to have premises equipped to any particular standard.

 However, you must inform the local authority of how you plan to educate your child.

-Please complete the planned programme of education form below within 4 weeks of commencing home education and email it to
+Please complete the Home Education Plan form below within 4 weeks of commencing home education:

 The role of the local authority in elective home education

 The local authority must satisfy itself that parents are fulfilling their educational duties to their child.
 If you don't provide evidence of this, we will make informal enquiries before considering the need for further action.